FelipeAvila2/Python-SQL-Tableau-Data-Analytics-Project/README.md

 # Data Analytics Project
-Project for developing a product that helps older folks to buy groceries.
+Project part of the Ironhack Data Analytics Bootcamp.
+Goal was developing a product that helps older folks to buy groceries.
+It was done throw data gathering, data cleaning and modeling, statistical probablistic analysis and data visualization.

 ## Overview